jacobmaschka/B2B-Login-Authorization/README.md

 - C, Libcurl
 - RapidAPI
 ## Notes for further development
-- Modify the login and authorization system so it can be included as a header file in other programs.
 - Fix the memory leak bug.
-It is likely to be within the code sourced from the internet for working with the APIs.
+It is likely to be within the Libcurl code for working with the API.